 The grant opportunity application period opened on 9 December 2021 and closed on 20 January 2022.

 The grant opportunity received over 150 applications.
-Following the Decision Maker’s decision, 56 applications were approved for funding, to a value of $2.505 million (GST excluded).
+Following the Decision Maker’s decision, 56 applications were approved for funding, to a value of $2.505 million (GST exclusive).

 There was a strong interest in the program and successful applications were of a very high standard.
-Applications were assessed according to the procedure detailed in the Grant Opportunity Guidelines and outlined in the Selection Process below.
+Applications were assessed according to the procedure detailed in the Grant Opportunity Guidelines and outlined in the selection process below.

 This feedback is provided to assist grant applicants to understand what generally comprised a strong application and the content of quality responses to the assessment criteria for this grant opportunity.
 Each unsuccessful applicant has also received individual feedback.